Sweeping the pion chimney for axion-like particles with KOTO: Introduction

 It is notoriously difficult to probe axion-like particles (ALP) in a narrow interval of ALP masses nearby to the neutral pion, and with effective couplings $c/f_a \gtrsim 10\,\TeV^{-1}$: the so-called pion chimney.~\footnote{ At least, so-called by S. Knapen.} This difficulty arises for several interrelated reasons: (i) At the effective theory level, ALP-pion mixing is resonantly enhanced for $m_a \simeq m_{\pi^0}$.
 Thus, for couplings at which the ALP is usually a long-lived state, it instead becomes prompt, severely limiting the sensitivity of searches in which it is assumed to be invisible in the detector acceptance, as well as the sensitivity of direct searches for $a \to \g\g$ (i.e. with negligible electron branching ratio) that require some displacement of the ALP decay in order to separate the signal from $\pi^0 \to \g\g$ backgrounds.
 This results in an upper limit on the ALP couplings that can be probed.
 Further, (ii) limits on prompt $a \to \g\g$ from recasts of precision diphoton measurements are generically unable to probe ALP masses near $m_{\pi^0}$, because such measurements feature cuts on the diphoton invariant mass, $m_{\g\g}$, in order to avoid being overwhelmed by $\pi^0 \to \g\g$ backgrounds.
 As an example, the KTeV data for $K_L \to \pi^0 \g\g$~\cite{KTeV:2008nqz}, which otherwise sets powerful limits on ALP couplings, applies an exclusionary cut on the invariant mass window $100 < m_{\g\g} < 160$\,\MeV, and thus no limit can be derived in that mass regime.

 In this paper we show that one may leverage KOTO data for $K_L \to 3\pi^0 \to 6\g$ to obtain novel limits on $K_L \to 2\pi^0 a \to 6\g$ for prompt ALPs specifically in the pion chimney, which we take to be $120 \le m_a \le 150\,\MeV$.
 We focus on a KOTO dataset corresponding to $2\times 10^{14}$ protons on target (POT) collected during the first run and used for the neutral flux calibration measurement, and for which $K_L \to 3\pi^0 \to 6\g$ data is public.
 In contradistinction to most other search concepts, this approach specifically targets ALPs nearby the pion mass, because only their $K_L \to 2\pi^0 a \to 6\g$ decays are able to pass the tight experimental selections for the $K_L$ reconstruction.
 We show such an ALP signal would induce distortions in the precisely-measured distribution of the $K_L$ reconstructed mass, $\mKLrec$.
 In particular, we show the ALP signal generates single or multipeak structures that are shifted with respect to the peak at $m_{K_L}$, and thus enable novel limits on the underlying ALP couplings to be derived.
 (This approach might also be applied to the $K_L \to 2\pi^0 \to 4 \g$ flux calibration data, but it is likely much more challenging because of the lower statistics and $K_L \to 3\pi^0$ backgrounds, plus likely degradation of the reconstruction efficiency under the details of the KOTO selection.
 See also Ref.~\cite{Gori:2020xvq} for a proposed $K_L \to \pi^0 a$ search at KOTO outside the pion chimney region.)
 These limits are distinct from other KOTO searches, such as for $K_L \to \pi^0 X$, with $X$ missing energy~\cite{KOTO:2018dsc}, or $K_L \to XX \to 4\g$~\cite{KOTO:2022lxx}.
+The techniques developed in this work might also be used to derive limits from other $K_L \to 3\pi^0$ datasets, such as from KTeV~\cite{KTeV:2008gel}, provided sufficient detail regarding experimental selections and reconstruction is available to permit a recast.
+We leave the study of the adaptability and amenability of these techniques to other experiments for future study.